DiegoReiriz/AkkaAgentsExample/README.markdown

   import akka.io.Tcp._
   import context.system

-  // agent that manages the low level communication with the socket
+  // Actor that manages the low level communication with the socket
-  // this agent can send messages to out SocketProducer Agent, because
+  // this Actor can send messages to out SocketProducer Actor, because
-  // a reference to the SocketProducer agent is implicit passed
+  // a reference to the SocketProducer Actor is implicit passed
   // when we invoke IO(Tcp)
   IO(Tcp) !
 Connect(new InetSocketAddress(host,port))

-  // function that allows us to do some logic before the Agent is up override def preStart(): Unit = {
+  // function that allows us to do some logic before the Actor is up override def preStart(): Unit = {
     log.info("Starting socket PRODUCER actor with following config {}:{}",host,port) }

-  // function that allows us to do some logic once the agent is down override def postStop(): Unit = {
+  // function that allows us to do some logic once the Actor is down override def postStop(): Unit = {
     log.info("Stopped socket PRODUCER actor")
   }